lsdr/nvim/README.md

 * `90-99` plugins, trackers, tools, fun stuff; everything in this range can be removed and no one would notice

+### Troubleshooting
+* Found an existing $(path to nvim) exiting
+  > You can clean existing configurations: `make clean`

+* Installing hung on snap
+ > It happens if you no have python module `neovim`.
+In this case,
+>You no need clean projects.
+Open your nvim in a different terminal.
+>Press  `:checkhealth`.
+See problems in providers.
+>Install module
+>`pip install neovim`.
+>After reinstall plugins
+>open nvim
+:PlugInstall
+:UpdateRemotePlugins
+> You can see plugins where you hang.
+>Disable them by `:PlugClean`
+>

 :mahjong: